They arrive by email, by snail mail and in the trunks of cars. One or two at a time. Sometimes whole boxes.

 This photograph was taken in Washington, D.C. yet no family lines of the Richardson or Elliott families resided in or near Washington, D.C.
 Neither of these family lines had the means to travel such distances.

 There was one family member that joined the military and traveled extensively.

 William F. Elliott (1883-1961)

 William Elliott was the son of C. R. Elliott [Cromulus Robert Elliott] and a first cousin to Esther Richardson.
 He was also a frequent letter and postcard writer to Esther Richardson from 1909-1915.
-(William was even a beau of Esther’s!
-Read about his courtship of Esther.)
+(William was even a beau of Esther’s!)
 Fortunately, Esther saved these postcards and letters which remain in the family today.
 Reviewing the postcards and letters William sent to Esther revealed William’s reference to his trip to Washington, D.C. in 1913.

 Identifying individuals in old photographs requires knowledge of old photographs and solid genealogy research.
 Use the steps above and be methodical (and patient) in your process.
 The skills you gain with each success will benefit you as you proceed in your identification of other photographs!

 Want to go more in-depth in learning to identify your ancestor’s photographs?
 Check out the ebook and workbook Identify Your Ancestor In That Photograph.

 Pin This for Future Reference!